Oscar Franklin Smith

-Oscar Franklin Smith (born March 25, 1950) is an American man convicted of capital murder in Tennessee and sentenced to death.
-Smith has maintained innocence and was scheduled to be executed on April 21, 2022, however, his execution was temporarily reprieved by Governor Bill Lee due to an oversight in the preparation for lethal injection.
+Oscar Franklin Smith (March 25, 1950 – May 22, 2025) was an American man convicted of capital murder in Tennessee and sentenced to death.
+Smith was scheduled to be executed on April 21, 2022; however, his execution was temporarily reprieved by Governor Bill Lee due to an oversight in the preparation for lethal injection.

+Smith was incarcerated on death row at the Riverbend Maximum Security Institution, and he was executed by lethal injection on May 22, 2025.

+Early life

+Smith was born in Ohio on March 25, 1950, and was one of seven children.
+His family later moved to Robertson County, Tennessee.
+He met Judith Lynn Robirds, a waitress at a Waffle House, who had two sons.
+The two married in 1985 and had a set of twins before separating in June 1989.

 Crime

-On October 1, 1989, Smith's estranged wife, Judy Robird Smith, and her sons Chad Burnett and Jason Burnett were murdered in Nashville, Tennessee.
+On October 1, 1989, Smith's estranged wife, Judy Robirds Smith, and her sons Chad Burnett and Jason Burnett were murdered in Nashville, Tennessee.
 Judy was shot in the neck and stabbed several times.
 Chad was shot in the left eye, upper chest, and left torso.
 Jason was stabbed in the neck and abdomen.
-An awl was recovered at the scene, but the gun and knife were never recovered.
+An awl was recovered at the scene, but the gun (a .22-caliber revolver) and knife were never recovered.

 At the time of the incident, Smith was separated from his wife.
 He had also taken out an insurance policy on all three of the victims.
 The couple had three-year-old twins.
 Smith's coworkers claimed that he had threatened to kill Judy on at least twelve occasions between June and August 1989.
 One coworker stated that Smith threatened to kill Chad and Jason because he thought Judy treated them better than the twins.
 During the murders, the family tried to call the police, and Chad could be heard screaming "Frank, no!"

 Legal proceedings

-At trial, crime scene investigators testified they found a bloody palm print on the sheet next to Judy Smith's body that was missing the same two fingers Oscar Smith is missing.
-Later, Smith hired a fingerprint expert who called this evidence into question and claimed that the investigator made numerous errors and could not have definitively identified the print.
+At trial, crime scene investigators testified they had found a bloody palm print on the sheet next to Judy Smith's body that was missing the same two fingers Oscar Smith was missing.
+Later, Smith hired a fingerprint expert who called this evidence into question and claimed that the investigator had made numerous errors and could not have definitively identified the print.

 On July 26, 1990, Smith was sentenced to death by a jury in Davidson County.
+His execution was then scheduled to be carried out by electric chair on December 3, 1990, but it was stayed to allow Smith to appeal his sentence.